CallumEddisford/react-ultimate-carousel/README.md

 While other carousel packages may be convenient for quick implementation, they often include a plethora of features that end up bloating your builds unnecessarily.

-Ultimate slider gives you the tools to create all the features you want and need.
+Ultimate Carousel gives you the tools to create all the features you want and need.

 # Features